Yomisana/nextjs-whiteboard/.github/README.md

 This is a whiteboard for Nextjs.
 It is a simple whiteboard that allows you to draw on it.
 It is built using Nextjs.

 # Why?
-Cause I need a whiteboard to draw on website and right now using nextjs to develop website.
+Cause I need a whiteboard to draw on website (not at else app or website)and right now using nextjs to develop website.
 So see not have a whiteboard in nextjs. so I opensource it and share with everyone :D

 # How to use?
-1. npm install
+1. npm install nextjs-whiteboard

-and then import the component to your page
+2. import the component to your page

-then you can use the whiteboard component like this
+3. use the whiteboard component

-and enjoy drawing on the whiteboard :D
+4. enjoy drawing on the whiteboard :D

 # Features